oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 6. Deploy the services

-	**NOTE**: If you have finished Lab three (Build the Account Microservice) and Lab four (Manage Transactions across Microservices) you can skip step one (Deploy/Redeploy the Account Service) below and deploy the other services. << DOES THIS MATTER EG WHAT HAPPENS IF YOU DO BIND AGAIN >>
+	**NOTE**: If you have finished Lab three (Build the Account Microservice) and Lab four (Manage Transactions across Microservices) you can skip step one (Deploy/Redeploy the Account Service) below and deploy the other services.

 	1. Deploy/Redeploy the Account Service

 		You will now deploy your Account service to the Oracle Backend for Spring Boot using the CLI.
 You will deploy into the `application` namespace, and the service name will be `account`.
 Run this command to deploy your service, make sure you provide the correct path to your JAR file: